devconcept/multer-gridfs-storage/README.md

 The module returns a function that can be invoked to create a Multer storage engine.
 It also works as a class.
 It is up to you to decide the best way to invoke it.

-Check the [wiki][wiki] for an in depth guide on how to use this module.

 ### Configuration

 The configuration parameter is an object with the following properties.